Snell's law

 In the episode "Hollywood Homicide," Charlie must help identify a murder victim found submerged in a bathtub.
 Fortunately, a home video provides a distorted image of the victim's face, so Charlie can apply a number of different techniques to attempt to correct for the distortions in the image.

-Snell's law gives the relationship between the angles of incidence theta_1 and refraction theta_2 for a wave impinging on an interface between two different substances.
+Snell's law gives the relationship between the angles of incidence and refraction for a wave impinging on an interface between two different substances.
 Note that by convention the angles here are measured not from the surface of the interface, but rather from the normal to it (i.e., from the vector perpendicular to the surface, indicated by the above dashed line), and the relevant function is the well-known sine function, beloved by trigonometry students.
 Because light travels at different speeds through different substances, the laws of physics require that a wavefront of light gets bent as it slows down or speeds up upon entering a different medium.
 This bending is known as refraction, a phenomenon familiar to anyone who has noted the apparent offset of a penny at the bottom of a swimming pool (or even an olive in a martini glass!) when viewed from above.

 Every physical substance can be characterized by its index of refraction n, which is simply a measure of how fast light travels in that substance, expressed as n = c / v, where c is the speed of light in a vacuum (which, according to Einstein's special theory of relativity, is the fastest speed at which any physical object can travel or at which energy/information transmission can occur) and v is the speed of light in the given substance (which, in general, is also a function of wavelength).
 A large index of refraction means that light travels more slowly.
 For instance, while air's index of refraction (nair) is very close to 1, nwater = 1.33.
 This is because light travels almost as quickly in air (which is very thin) as it does in a vacuum, but travels more slowly in the thicker medium of water.